vdhamer/Photo-Club-Hub/.github/README.md

 * [JuiceBox Pro](https://www.juicebox.net) - JavaScript image galleries
 * [GitCrypt](https://github.com/AGWA/git-crypt) - encryption of selected files in Git repositories

-### Cloning the Repository

-To install the source code locally, it is easiest to use GitHub’s `Open with Xcode` feature.
-Developers used to running Git from the command line should manage on their own.
-Xcode covers the installation of the binary on a physical device or on an Xcode iPhone/iPad simulator.

-### Code Signing

-During the build you may be prompted to provide a developer license (personal or commercial) in order to install the app on a physical device.
-This is standard by Apple for iOS apps.

-Starting with iOS version 16 you will need to configure physical devices to allow them to run apps that have not been distributed via the Apple App Store.
-This configuration requires enabling Developer Mode on the device using `Settings` > `Privacy & Security` > `Developer Mode`.
-Again, this is a standard iOS policy rather than something specific to this app.

-### Updating the App

-If you upgrade to a newer build of the app, data stored in the app's internal data storage remains available.

-If needed, Core Data will automatically perform a so-called schema migration if the data structure has changed.
-If you remove and reinstall the app, any existing CoreData data gets deleted.
-This is standard behavior of Apple's Core Data framework, although the app does its bit so that Core Data can track, for example, renamed struct types or renamed properties.

-### Data Privacy

-The following has *no impact* (zero, null, nil) on the app's functionality or user interface.
-So feel free to skip this section.

-The repo contains a minimal amount of encrypted data.
-But encryption code can draw a lot of attention, so we are explaining it here mainly so you don't waste time trying to figure our what's going on or whether you consider that secure enough.
-It simply isn't a big deal :nerd_face:.

-So... one data file in the repository is encrypted.
-As you will expect, the key needed to decrypt the file is *not* provided.
-The file, in its decrypted form, gives access to a password-protected HTML page on a server containing telephone numbers and e-mail addresses of the members of Photo Club Waalre.
-Apart from the fact that the data is of little interest, this has no impact because:
-- if the file is found to be encrypted, it is automatically substituted by a second non-encrypted file which doesn't give access to any sensitive data about members.with the sensitive data substituded by dummy values.
-- (dummy or real) phone numbers and e-mail addresses are not used yet by the app.

-So, all this hasstle is just so that a future App Store version *could* allow club members to unlock extra functionality using a password, but without leaking the "sensitive" data via GitHub.

-And how would the password be protected?
-The app can check a hash of the provided password.
-But modified source code then gives access to the "sensitive" version of the web page, right?
-Wrong.
-Bypassing the password (e.g. a code modification), does allow a user to *see* the "dummy or real" data, right?
-Correct.
-But without the not-provided encryption key a user would only be able to access the non-sensitive version.
-So let's get back to more relevant stuff.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage and Features

 ### Opening Animation